PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 An [install script](https://git.savannah.gnu.org/cgit/guix.git/plain/etc/guix-install.sh) can be run on the command line.
 That is the easy option.
 More installation instructions are here at [GitLab](https://gitlab.com/pjotrp/guix-notes/blob/master/INSTALL.org) and here at
 [GNU.org](https://www.gnu.org/software/guix/manual/html_node/Binary-Installation.html).
 The short of it is that the Guix (daemon) needs to be installed as root, but runs with user land privileges.
-For those who can not get access to root there are [work arounds](https://guix-hpc.bordeaux.inria.fr/blog/2017/10/using-guix-without-being-root/), including the use of
+For those who cannot get access to root there are [workarounds](https://guix-hpc.bordeaux.inria.fr/blog/2017/10/using-guix-without-being-root/), including the use of
 Docker.
 Ricardo Wurmus describes how MDC deploys GNU Guix on their [HPC](https://guix.mdc-berlin.de/documentation.html) and [here](https://elephly.net/posts/2015-04-17-gnu-guix.html) (essentially use one build host and copy files to the rest).
 For HPC we typically use a build host that has privileges, but